 Non-Payment of Rent – 3 days (§ 89-7-27)

 Termination (Month-to-Month Lease) – 30 days (§ 89-8-19)

 The Mississippi 30/14 day notice to comply or quit is a document which may be served by a landlord to a tenant who is in violation of their tenant’s duties as relayed in § 89-8-25.
 Furthermore, a tenant may serve their landlord if the landlord does not fulfill their obligations as per § 89-8-23.
 The Notice to Quit gives the other party fourteen (14) days to resolve the problem.
 After this period of time has passed, the lease agreement will be nullified and the occupant must vacate the lodging within thirty (30) days from the time that the notice was given.
 The tenant cannot issue a Notice to Quit based on

 The Mississippi three (3) day notice to pay or quit is a legal document which a landlord serves to a tenant who has failed to pay their rent.
 This notice informs the renter how much they owe and that they have three (3) full days to pay the funds owed or vacate the premises before they will file an eviction action in court.
 If the occupant refuses to leave the dwelling and/or is unable to satisfy the rent payment, they may be removed by a judge of the county court, justice of the peace, or municipal representative.
 The person issuing the notice must

 How to Evict a Tenant (Process)

-Step 4 – Go to court on the date specified in the summons.
-Bring all relevant documentation, evidence, and witnesses (if applicable).
-If a ruling is made in favor of the landlord, the tenant will be required to move out within a certain period of time (and may be ordered to pay for all back rent as well as the landlord’s legal fees).
+Next, the tenant must go to court on the date and time specified in the summons.
+They will need to bring all relevant documentation, evidence, and witnesses that may help support their case.
+The landlord must prove that rent has not been paid or that a provision of the lease has been violated that justifies eviction.
+If a ruling is made in favor of the landlord, the tenant will be required to move out within a certain period of time (and may be ordered to pay any back rent in addition to the landlord’s legal fees).